 - 6. Who was homeless with you on the night of the count?
 Demographic Information Please enter the identifying information provided for each member of the household.
-The first row should be reserved for the head of household completing the survey so that "Relationship to Head of Household" is indicated as 'Self' - Please note the following about the format of this question in SurveyMonkey: - The Demographic Information section in SurveyMonkey is made up of columns with dropdown answers, except for the 'Race' section, which appears below the columns for 'Relationship to Head of Household,' 'First Initial,' 'Middle Initial,' 'First Letter of Last Name,' 'Second Letter of Last Name,' 'Age,' 'Gender,' and 'Ethnicity.' - Because of the width of the webpage in SurveyMonkey, not all columns in this section are visible when first viewed.
-Do not miss the 'Gender' and 'Ethnicity' columns furthest to the right-you can view and complete them by scrolling with your mouse in your web browser, or by tabbing across the answers. - For Race, check the boxes for all that apply for the respondent. - Be sure to fill out information for each dropdown item for at least the head of household (respondent), otherwise you will not be able to go to the next page. - If no identifying initials are provided please select 'none' from the dropdown menu for 'First Initial', 'Middle Initial', 'First Letter of Last Name', and 'Second Letter of Last Name.' - Please note identifying information should be fully completed for the respondent completing the survey.
+The first row should be reserved for the head of household completing the survey so that "Relationship to Head of Household" is indicated as 'Self' - o Please note the following about the format of this question in SurveyMonkey: - The Demographic Information section in SurveyMonkey is made up of columns with dropdown answers, except for the 'Self- Identified Race' section, which appears below the columns for 'Relationship to Head of Household,' 'First Initial,' 'Middle Initial,' 'First Letter of Last Name,' 'Second Letter of Last Name,' 'Age,' 'Gender,' 'Sexual Orientation', and 'Ethnicity.' - Because of the width of the webpage in SurveyMonkey, not all columns in this section are visible when first viewed.
+Do not miss the 'Gender', 'Sexual Orientation', and 'Ethnicity' columns furthest to the right-you can view and complete them by scrolling with your mouse in your web browser, or by tabbing across the answers. - For Self-Identified Race, type the response(s) in the text box provided for the respondent. - Be sure to fill out information for each dropdown item for at least the head of household (respondent), otherwise you will not be able to go to the next page. - o If no identifying initials are provided please select 'none' from the drop-down menu for 'First Initial', 'Middle Initial', 'First Letter of Last Name', and 'Second Letter of Last Name.' - Please note identifying information should be fully completed for the respondent completing the survey.
 If the respondent has provided no answer, the surveyor should take their best guess in completing 'Age', 'Gender', 'Race', and 'Ethnicity'. - The numbered rows across the Demographic Information, Race, and Household Characteristics sections can help ensure that the corresponding information for each household member is accurately entered.
-Row 1 will always be the respondent, or 'Self.' - Household Characteristics please check all the boxes that apply to each member of the household.
+Row 1 will always be the respondent, or 'Self.' - Household Characteristics Please check all the boxes that apply to each member of the household.
 Please note that row 1 under characteristics corresponds to row 1 under identifying information and race.
 The same pattern is true for each subsequent household member.